 The EIS should contain a concise description of the geographical setting in which the project will take place.
 This description should focus on those aspects of the project and its setting that are important in order to understand the potential environmental effects of the project.
 The description should address the natural and human elements of the environment in order to explain the interrelationships between the biophysical environment and people and communities.

 The following information will be included:

-- Environmentally sensitive areas, such as national, provincial and regional parks, ecological reserves, and other recognized protected areas, wetlands, estuaries, and habitats of provincial or federally listed species at risk and other sensitive areas(e.g.: trapping areas, beaver reserves, heritage sites); - Current land use in the area and the relationship of the project facilities and components with any federal lands: - Description of local and Aboriginal communities; - Traditional Aboriginal territories, treaty lands, Indian reserve lands; - The UTM coordinates of the main project site; and, - The environmental significance and value of the geographical setting in which the project will take place and the surrounding area; an ecological framework to the scale of the overall study area and regional portions of the project to reflect the ecological diversity (e.g.: climate, geology, biology) specific to the territory, both in latitude and longitude.
+- environmentally sensitive areas, such as national, provincial and regional parks, ecological reserves, wetlands, estuaries, and habitats of provincial or federally listed species at risk and other sensitive areas; - current land use in the area and the relationship of the project facilities and components with any federal lands; - local and Aboriginal communities; - traditional Aboriginal territories, treaty lands, Indian reserve lands - the UTM coordinates of the main project site; and - the environmental significance and value of the geographical setting in which the project will take place and the surrounding area.

-The EIS will provide expanded description and mapping of the project location, including each of the project components as outlined in section 5.6 of this document.
+The EIS will provide an expanded description and mapping of the project location, including each of the project components as outlined in section 5.6 of this document.

 Maps of the project's location at an appropriate scale will accompany the text.
-Since the maps could be used as an analysis tool, it must be of sufficient scale to reveal the factors essential to the understanding of potential issues.
 The location map should include the boundaries of the proposed site including UTM coordinates, the major existing infrastructure, adjacent land uses and any important environmental features.
 In addition, site plans/sketches and photographs showing project location, site features and the intended location of project components should be included.